We make art. The arts make us. The arts sustain life.

 The BA degree is designed for the student who seeks a liberal arts education and plans a career in theatre or is preparing for graduate school.
 Further training is recommended beyond this degree such as a graduate school, studio work, study in England, NYC or an internship with a professional theatre or dance company.
-There are three possible Theatre concentrations: General, Performance or Design /Technology.
+There are four possible Theatre concentrations: General, Performance, Theatre Education or Design /Technology.

 The Bachelor of Arts Degree in Theatre Program is to prepare students for careers in theatre and related fields and/or to prepare students for graduate studies in theatre.

 Within the vibrant tradition of the liberal arts, the Theatre BA program's vision is to provide students with a solid foundation in three major elements of theatre: 1) the text and the ideas it expresses; 2) the stage environment, including all the major visual and aural elements; 3) the actor's body that conveys the ideas of the text within the stage environment.
 Each student has the freedom to further their individual goals and interests by taking advanced, specialized theatre courses and participating in co-curricular activities.